collocations.org

 A reception party of soldiers was there to greet the visiting head of state.

-a reception centre for children who have run away from home
+a reception centre for children who have run away from home (BrE)

-the book''s reception by reviewers
+reception by

-the book''s reception by reviewers
+the book's reception by reviewers

-~ from
+reception from

 a cool reception from the crowd

-~ into
+reception into

 reception into the monastic order

-~ to
+reception to

-the positive reception to the Chancellor''s speech
+the positive reception to the speech

 4. quality of radio/television signals